Thiagoramos456/MyEasyRecipes/README.md

 ## Start using Docker 🐳

+If you want, you can run the project using Docker.
+If you have not installed Docker, [click here](https://www.docker.com/).

 1. Enter the repository and open the terminal
 2. Run the command  `docker build -t 'myeasyrecipes' .`
 3. Afterwards, run the command `docker run -d -p 3000:3000 --name "myeasyrecipes-container" myeasyrecipes`